-Following a two year hiatus from baseball as an officer with the United States Navy, Johnston returned to spring training with the Oakland Athletics in March of 2011.
-He started the 2011 season in Advanced Class A as a catcher for the Stockton Ports, hitting .318 with a .423 on base percentage.
+Following a two-year hiatus from baseball as an officer in the United States Navy, Johnston returned to spring training with the Oakland Athletics in March of 2011.
+He started the 2011 season as a catcher for their Class A Advanced affiliate Stockton Ports, hitting .318 with a .423 on-base percentage.

-Johnston was a four year starter behind the plate for the Navy Midshipmen from 2003 to 2006.
-In his senior season he batted .317 with 51 runs, 27 RBI and 35 stolen bases.
-His leadership of the team and pitching staff resulted in one of the biggest turn arounds in Division I baseball history.
+Johnston was a four-year starter behind the plate for the Navy Midshipmen from 2003-06.
+In his senior season, he batted .317 with 51 runs, 27 RBI and 35 stolen bases.
+His leadership of the team and pitching staff resulted in one of the biggest turnarounds in Division I baseball history.

-Johnston earned a Bachelor of Science degree in ocean engineering from the United States Naval Academy and finished his naval career as a lieutenant.
+Johnston earned a Bachelor of Science degree in 2006 in ocean engineering from the United States Naval Academy and finished his naval career as a lieutenant.
 He later completed a master's degree in 2013 in sport leadership from Virginia Commonwealth University.